top of page

 Loud Flower Art Co

-Adrienne De Guevara, DV8 Creative
+Adrienne De Guevara

 Career Planning and Successful Time Management is a two part workshop.
 The first half of the session offers a hands-on exercises designed to offer artists practical tools for developing an achievable plan for accomplishing career aspirations.
 The second half of the workshop will be a discussion with Madi Manson of Loud Flower Art Co who will offer her personal experience as a working artist and business owner.